-This recipe for Malt Chocolate Chip Cookies is a little different than my usual one.
+This recipe for Malt Chocolate Chip Cookies is a little different from my usual one.
 My usual recipe (Malted Chocolate Chip Cookies) calls for butter flavored shortening and chocolate syrup.
-Malt Chocolate Chip Cookies use only butter.
+Malt Chocolate Chip Cookies call for only butter.

 This recipe is based on one from Gale Gand.
 The cookies are thin, chewy, lumpy, bumpy and have a hint of malt.
-With a half cup of malt, you’d think there would be more malt flavor, but there is just enough to let you know it’s there.
+With a half cup of malted milk powder, you’d think there would be more malt flavor, but there is just enough to let you know it’s there.
+And speaking of malt, the malt I am referring to is malted milk powder (like in the link above).
+There’s such thing as diastatic malt powder and non-diastatic malt used in bread making, but these cookies are made with the Carnation, which as milk in it.

 Malt Chocolate Chip Cookies